 Nowadays we are used to single use throwaway packaging, and in particular disposable plastic drinks containers and glass bottles which are largely featureless and un-branded.
 Not so many years ago plastic packaging was scarce and most glass bottles were recycled – via payment/refund of a small deposit on each bottle.

-Going back to Victorian/Edwardian times, the range of non-perishable packaging used was quite narrow [mainly glass and pottery] but the design, branding and general variety was huge and, as well as some early national brands such as ‘Boots Cash Chemists’ or ‘J Sainsbury’s’, many local shops/suppliers had their own branded containers – all to help identify them for easy return and refilling.
+Going back to Victorian/Edwardian times, the range of non-perishable packaging material used was quite narrow [mainly glass, pottery and metal tins] but the design/branding and type of markings used upon them were much more varied than is found today.
+Apart from a few early national brands such as ‘Boots Cash Chemists’ or ‘J Sainsbury’s’, most packaging was provided by local shops/suppliers who had their own branded containers – often to help identify them for easy return/refilling.

 This ‘flagon’ is impressed with the mark ‘J Foulkes.
 Bear Inn.
 Hodnet.
 A records search shows a John Foulkes, ex agricultural labourer, was the tenant landlord at the Bear Inn in 1884 but by 1900 was listed in the Census as ‘retired landlord’ – all helping to date this container quite accurately.
 It probably contained ale or ginger beer.

-I am aware of only one other Hodnet ‘branded’ bottle, and that is this J Walmsley, Surgeon, Hodnet medicine bottle.
+I am aware of only two other Hodnet ‘branded’ bottles

 If anyone has similar items from Hodnet or elsewhere – esp.
 Shropshire, that you’re looking for more information on/looking for a safe home for, I’d be pleased to hear from you.